learn-co-curriculum/oo-student-scraper/README.md

 Now that you have all your tests passing, you can run our executable file, which relies on our `CommandLineInterface` class.

 We've provided you with all of the code in the `CommandLineInterface` class.
-Take a few minutes to read through this class and gain a strong understanding of how it uses the code you wrote in your Scraper and Student classes to make a web request to the site running via Jekyll and scrape the students.
+Take a few minutes to read through this class and gain a strong understanding of how it uses the code you wrote in your Scraper and Student classes to make a request to the local files and scrape the students.

 Now run the executable file with `ruby bin/run`.
 You should see all of the students you scraped and instantiated `puts`-ed out to the terminal.
 Great job!